dpocheketa/calculatorKata/README.md

 calculatorKata
 ==============

-This kata for TDD on string calculator project
+This is kata for TDD on string calculator project